-Chris Emmings was elected Staff Governor in February 2016.
-She has worked in education since 2000.
-Chris works at HGS as Data and Examinations Manager.
+Chris was elected Staff Governor in February 2016.
+She has worked in education since 2000, and she currently works at HGS as Data and Examinations Manager.
 Chris enjoys camping, albeit in a motorhome, and spends most weekends camping in orchards, farmers’ fields or Camping Club Sites.
-She is on their committee as the Youth Leader, for which she organises activities for children 12 -18 years of age during the weekend.
+She is on their committee as the Youth Leader, for which she organises activities for children aged 12 -18 years on weekends.

-Tony Fitzakerly became a Community Governor in 2012 and is the link governor for Modern Foreign Languages.
+Tony became a Community Governor in 2012 and is the link governor for Modern Foreign Languages.
 He is a member of the Asset Management & Finance committees.
 He has worked for many years in the communications industry in the UK and internationally.
 Tony’s three daughters all attended the school.

 Chris became a Parent Governor in 2009 and was appointed Chair of Governors in 2014.
 In October 2017 he was appointed a Community Governor.
 He is a member of all the committees and is the link governor for the Sixth Form and Mathematics.
 He has worked in educational and health publishing for over 30 years for a variety of UK and International companies, and has two daughters who have attended the school.

 Chris now runs his own business focusing on SEND and psychological assessment in schools.
 He is a Trustee of Rainbows Bereavement Support GB and a Trustee of Hitchin Educational Foundation and the Hitchin Girls' School Charitable Trust.

-Nesta Job has served as a Governor of Hitchin Girls' School for 25 years, the first four as a Parent Governor, and is the Chair of the Personnel and Admissions committees and Vice Chair of Governors.
+Nesta has served as a Governor of Hitchin Girls' School for 25 years, including as Parent Governor, and as the Chair of the Personnel and Admissions committees and Vice Chair of Governors.
 Nesta has served as a Hertfordshire Governor for 35 years.
 She is a consultant for management and leadership within the motor industry.
-Prior to that, she was a consultant specialising in Recruitment and Customer Care primarily in the Retail and Motor Industries.
-She is the Link Governor for Careers, Staff CPD and the Student Development department.
+Prior to that, she was a consultant specialising in recruitment and customer care primarily in the retail and motor industries.
+She is the Link Governor for Careers, Staff CPD and the Student Development departments.